¡Bienvendos a España!

 It’s likely that there will be some sort of line outside the police station where you plan to go or a checkpoint just before you step into the building and go to the waiting area for appointments.
 If that’s the case, plan accordingly for the weather that day and bring a book or a portable charger for your phone to keep you occupied.
 Or make a new friend in line if you choose to do that.

 All government buildings in Spain have security checkpoints so you will have to put your bag or other personal belongings through a screener and then you yourself will have to walk through a metal detector, much like the ones you see in airports.

-In 2021, you will be asked to use some of the hand sanitizer near the door and your temperature may be taken.
+In 2021 (and possibly 2022), you will be asked to use some of the hand sanitizers near the door and your temperature may be taken.
 You must wear your mask over your nose and mouth at all times inside the office.